-The Hitachi ID Identity and Access Management Suite is designed as identity management and access governance middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
+The Hitachi ID Identity and Access Management Suite is designed as Identity and access management (IAM) middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
 This is illustrated in Figure [link].

 The Hitachi ID Identity and Access Management Suite includes several functional identity management and access governance modules:

 -- User provisioning, RBAC, SoD and access certification.

 - Monitoring systems of record to update user profiles and automatically requesting matching changes to identities and access rights.

 - A portal where users may requests changes to identities and access rights, with advanced search and access controls.